YEP Austria: Final reports on the 3rd cycle

-The following topics were dealt with in five working groups:
+The following topics were dealt with in the context of the 3rd cycle:

 The goals to be achieved in the 'Energy Trilemma' are defined by the World Energy Council (WEC) as

 - access to affordable energy,